 Trespass in Oklahoma: Don’t Go There

-Damaging property while trespassing, or attempting to damage or steal from a posted property can result in a misdemeanor conviction with fines ranging from $50 to $500, jail terms from 30 days to six months, or fines and jail.
+Damaging property while trespassing, or attempting to damage or steal from a posted property can result in a misdemeanor conviction.
+Penalties include fines ranging from $50 to $500, jail terms from 30 to 180 days, or fines and jail time.
 Okla.
 Stat. tit.
 21 § 1835

 Trespassing on Un-Posted Property